matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

 the other key things there, if you are thinking about targeting Java with a language, the ephemeral garbage collection in Java is stunningly good.
 It is really, really good.
 And it is a premise of Clojure that it be considered free.

 For instance, there is the sequence operation in Clojure, which is like cons, but it is an abstraction.
 When you use that abstraction on a vector, for instance, you have to allocate memory every step.
 That is so cheap, it is just a pointer bump.
-And because it all ends up in gen 0, it is nothing to GC.
+And because it all ends up in gen 0, it is nothing to GC [gen 0 refers to where objects are first 'put' when allocated by a generational garbage collector].
 And the things I see HotSpot doing with Clojure are really great.
 It loves all final classes.
 It just loves Clojure code.
 So it is really good.

 Anything else?

 Well, look.
 They work!
 They have put all of this food around home.
 You know, I cannot actually say they would not have done it if they were behaving randomly.
-I mean, just from encountering home, I do not know that I have a decent behavior.
+I mean, just from encountering home, I do not really know that I have a decent behavior.
 I just know that they do not get stuck banging into each other like they did the first few times I tried.

+[Audience laughter]

+[Time 2:32:00]

 Well thank you.
-I really appreciate you hanging out.
+I really appreciate you hanging out here.

 [Audience applause]

-How did you come up with the name?
+[Audience member: How did you come up with the name?]

-I did a Google search, and I had 0 hits.
+I did a Google search, and I had zero hits.
 I grabbed the domains.
 I was so happy.
 My brother did the logo.

-Much better than the Haskell logo.   tbd
+[Audience member: Much better than the Haskell logo.
+I think that is a big selling point.]

 You have got to have a good logo.

 It has it all.
 Good.
 You saw it all.
 Peace and the Yin Yang.
+That is right.

+[Time 2:32:35]

 [Time 2:14:21]